The 6 Best Bar Trends From 2020-2023

 These are unprecedented times in our industry.
 Yes, a global pandemic shifted the way many of us do business overnight.
 But various movements around the industry have also led bars and breweries to take a visible stand.

-Across the country, we’ve seen bars and breweries stand up for racial injustice with beers like Black Is Beautiful and women stand up to sexism in the industry with Brave Noise.
-If you’re a brewery, consider brewing one of these beers.
-And if you’re a bar or restaurant, think about how you can contribute, whether by donating a certain amount from pints per month to a specific organization, hosting a specific socially minded event that fits with your tenets, or just starting conversations around important issues online.
+Those two movements in particular have inspired a wave of action.
+If you’re a brewery, consider how you can make your own space more inclusive and safe, whether by donating a certain amount from pints per month to a specific organization, hosting a specific socially minded event that fits with your tenets, or just starting conversations around important issues online.

 Being candid helps a business foster a like-minded community.